acmsnu/2022/README.md

 - Once you're done, click on the "Commit new file" button.

 > You may add a commit message if you want.
-Learn more about conventional commits [here](https://www.conventionalcommits.org/en/v1.0.0/).
+Learn more about conventional commit messages [here](https://www.conventionalcommits.org/en/v1.0.0/).

 ![Committing the new file](./images/6.jpg)